-Print Ads: This had long been a popular method to advertise primarily in newspapers, even before Prohibition.
-However, the use of photos and slogans became more important, and the ads became larger.
+Print Ads: Newspapers had long been a popular method for business advertisements, even before Prohibition.
+However, the use of photos and slogans became more important afterward, and the ads became larger.
 Please visit Ads: 1946-1956.

 Billboards / Outdoor Signs: This was another form of marketing used before Prohibition, but it was used more frequently afterwards.
 Bavarian had a large billboard at Crosley Field, the home of the Cincinnati Reds.
 They also had numerous outdoor signs on the sides of corner saloons, particularly near its brewery in Covington, KY.

-Radio: Introduced in the 1920s, this was a new advertising medium that became particular popular for brewers after Prohibition.
+Radio: Introduced in the 1920s, this was a new medium providing advertising that became particularly popular for brewers after Prohibition.
 Bavarian supported a number of different radio programs serving its Tri-State market area, including WCKY, WKRC and WSAI.
-They particularly focused on sports, but also "top hits," news and even stories.
+They particularly focused on sports, but also "top hits," news, and even stories.
 They also created musical jingles for their radio ads.
 (See below.)
 Before records and disc jockeys took over the airwaves, radio stations often provided their own live music and productions.
-Shown to the right is a photo of Bavarian Brewery and radio executives at one of the stations in Cincinnati in 1947, believed to be WSAI, with a local celebrity, Ewell Blackwell on the far right.
+Shown to the right is a photo of Bavarian Brewery and radio executives at one of the stations in Cincinnati in 1947, believed to be WSAI, with a local celebrity, Ewell Blackwell, on the far right.
 He was the Reds ace pitcher who was a National League All Star.
 (See Sponsorships.)

 c.
 Early 1950s.
 This record was used